 Cleaning is important for your own comfort, hygiene and the longevity of your gym equipment.

-Clean ever part of gym equipment that got touched by hands or body after every workout to get rid of sweat and other residue. using alcohol and bleach free disinfectant wipes is the best way to do this quickly without preparing a bucket of water with detergent.
+Clean every part of gym equipment that got touched by hands or body after every workout to get rid of sweat and other residue. using alcohol and bleach free disinfectant wipes is the best way to do this quickly without preparing a bucket of water with detergent.

 Something that is very important to clean are the contact patches.
 It’s something that should be done after every workout.
 Contact patches are any places where your body touches the equipment.
 These can be handles, seats, etc.